 Toll Free: 877-248-0500

 Paul Skeens has been in the mortgage industry since 1992.
-He resides in Charles County, Maryland with his wife and has four daughters.
+He resides in Charles County, Maryland with his wife of 32+ years and has four daughters & two grandchildren.
 Paul has been featured in numerous newspaper articles and national radio commentary shows.
 He has served as an expert witness for the Judiciary Watch, and has been consulted by The Federal Reserve Board on mortgage industry matters due to his extensive knowledge and expertise.

 · Show up every day